• Skip to primary navigation

 Instructions

-• Lay the bread in an even layer on a baking sheet lined with parchment paper.
+• Lay the cubes onto a baking tray lined with parchment paper.

 • Allow the breadcrumbs to cool before putting them away to store for later use.